AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/web-editor-baseline-v2.md

 ## Use the new baseline

 The new baseline model uses the same workflows and user interface as the existing baseline feature in Experience Manager Guides.
-You continue to [Create and manage baseline from Map console](./web-editor-baseline.md) using the available options.
+You can continue to [Create and manage baseline from Map console](./web-editor-baseline.md) using the available options.

 >[!NOTE]
 >